 The action phase comes through the use of your ambient temperature monitoring device.
 When the temperature dips below the level you want, these devices can control and start a blower that will give the flame the air is needs to come back up, increasing the cooking temperature and the smoke in the environment.
 Here are the two products that we feel deliver the specifics of what you need to up your game in the smokehouse.

-Best BBQ Thermometers
+BBQ Style Thermometers We’ve Tested

 These folks do like their tech, and now so do we.
 First, the basics.
 The device has built in Li-Ion batteries that will easily power through a 24 hour cook time period, and will re-charge easily with a USB base in 4-6 hours.
 The device has 6 thermometer inputs for flexible use with large cuts or differing foods, along with the probe measuring ambient temperatures.
 All probes us the same plug in for ease of use.